artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

 harvesting of headers based on set membership and/or datestamp.
 The ``metadataPrefix`` is a required argument as part of the request.

+When the metadata prefix used in the request is `oai_ead`, only top-level descriptions will be returned in the response.

 **Arguments**

 * ``from`` - *optional* - parameter entered as UTCdatetime value, which